zzxiang/external-media-without-import/readme.txt

 == Screenshots ==
 1. Click 'Add External Media without Import' button in the media upload panel.
 2. Enter the url of the external media you'd like to add to the media library and click 'Add'.

+== Changelog ==

+**Version 1.0.1**

+Fixed a bug which causes HTTP 500 - internal server error.

+The error occurs in previous version when the plugin fails to get the image size and MIME type.
+The HTTP 500 error causes the plugin message not correctly displayed in the media upload panel.
+It also causes the Add External Media without Import page broken.